zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/hvm-troubleshooting.rst

 After the whole system gets suspended into S3 sleep and subsequently resumed, some attached devices may stop working.
-To know how to make the devices work, see `Suspend/resume
+To know how to make the devices work, see :ref:`Suspend/resume Troubleshooting <user/troubleshooting/resume-suspend-troubleshooting:attached devices in windows hvm stop working on suspendresume>`.
-Troubleshooting </doc/suspend-resume-troubleshooting/#attached-devices-in-windows-hvm-stop-working-on-suspendresume>`__.